DevilishSpirits/arcollect/webext-adder/README.md

 * `mimetype` is the artwork mimetype.
 Try to guess the best MIME type but something like the default `image/*` is fine.
 When missing, Arcollect put `image/*` as default (in a future release it may record the HTTP [`Content-Type`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Typehttps://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header).
 * `postdate` is the UNIX timestamp of when the artworks has been posted (optional).
 * `data` is the artwork file itself in base64 encoding or an `https://` link to the image (`http://` won't be supported).
+* `thumbnail` is the image thumbnail to show for non image type artworks.
+Same format as `data`.

 The `account` array contain users you might wants to add with some properties :
 * `id` is the user internal id on the platform.
 It should be an immutable numeric id if available, or `name`.
 This is a key in the database.
 For example on Twitter `1294737021714550784`, you can use text.